jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

   (b) have regard to the purpose in section 21(1).
 (9) Subsection (1) does not limit the Minister’s power under subsection (3) or (5), or the Governor-General’s power under subsection (7), to allocate new licences in respect of those rights or quantities to the Board or new co-op.
 (10) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

+### 26AA Reserve export licences
+(1) In this section, the definition of export licence in section 5 does not include a reserve export licence.
+(2) The Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations that reserve 10% of export licences per quota year for any 1 or more designated markets listed in Schedule 5A if the available export licences equate to a volume of 10,000 tonnes or more of product in that designated market.
+(3) Before making a recommendation under subsection (2), the Minister must be satisfied that— (a) there is demand for reserve export licences from eligible reserve participants; and (b) there is evidence that those persons will be able to use the reserve export licences; and (c) the proposal to reserve licences is consistent with any import licensing and other requirements in the designated market; and
+  (d) the proposal to reserve licences is consistent with the purpose in section 21(1); and (e) consultation has been undertaken with current holders of export licences to—
+    (i) assess the historical utilisation of their export licences; and (ii) ascertain the potential impact that reserving export licences will have on their business; and (iii) ascertain their views on the creation of a reserve portion.
+(4) Regulations made under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 26A Commencement and expiry of UK quotas
 (1) If the UK FTA first comes into force on a day other than 1 January in any year, a transitional tariff rate quota must be applied in that year on a pro rata basis.